marinusd/sms-places-searcher/README.md

 sms-searcher
 ============

-A home-brewed replacement for GoogleSMS (R.I.P.)   -- of course we assume you have a spare smartfone and an underutilized text plan.
+A home-brewed replacement for GoogleSMS Search (R.I.P.)   -- of course we assume you have a spare smartfone and an underutilized text plan.

 This Android app should run on any Gingerbread (2.3.3) or higher device.
 It registers a BroadcastReceiver to get incoming SMS messages, and hands those messages to a Service.
 The Service uses a GooglePlaces search utility to assemble a return SMS message, which the Service then dispatches to the original sender.